Find out what some of our graduates are doing today in pursuing their successful careers.

 It’s important for a welder to know the meaning of polarity and understand how it affects the welding process.
 Typically, electrode-positive (reversed polarity) welding results in deeper penetration.
 Electrode-negative (straight polarity) welding results in faster melt-off of the electrode, and therefore a faster deposition rate.
 Deposition rate refers to the amount of filler metal melted into the weld joint.

 DC welding offers many benefits, making it a popular choice in shielded metal arc welding (SMAW).
 This method allows you to strike the arc easier and makes for a smooth, stable arc.
-It also reduces spatter and the chance for outages to occur, and can help you to avoid complications when overhead or vertical welding.
+It also reduces spatter and the chance for outages to occur and can help you avoid complications when overhead or vertical welding.

 On the other hand, AC welding is often used with low-cost, entry-level machinery, making it a good choice for welding training.
 Many welders prefer it in conditions where the arc can blow side-to-side.